lifeodyssey/obsidian-hexo-auto-update/README.md

 ### Future features list

-- [ ] Enable the function windows.
+- [ ] Enable the function on windows.
 Currently only support macOS.
 - [ ] Unit test, integration test and related CI for the code quality.
 - [ ] Transform and substitute Obsidian-style internal links to Hexo-style URLs in Github Actions.
 ## Installation